MathCancer/PhysiCell/documentation/Quickstart.md

 We highly recommend installing the freely available Anaconda Python distribution.
 However, if you are already actively using Python from another distribution, you may run into possible problems by installing another one.
-In that case, you may want to reach out to the PhysiCell community for help (see below).
+In that case, you may want to reach out to the PhysiCell community for help (see Support section below).

 To install the Anaconda Python, you have two options: